HumanSignal/label-studio-plugins/README.md

 ```

 - **`/plugin1`**: Contains all the files to document a plugin.
-  - Each plugin has a `plugin.js` and `view.xml` file that define the logic and UI of the plugin.
+  - Each plugin has `plugin.js`, `view.xml`, and `data.json` files that define the logic, UI, and data of the plugin.
-- **`/plugin.js`**: Contains the actual plugin `javascript` file that can be embedded in the Label Studio code editor.
+- **`/plugin.js`**: Contains the actual `javascript` plugin file that can be embedded in the Label Studio code editor.
 - **`/view.xml`**: Stores an example of a `<View>` that will work along the plugin.
 - **`/data.{json|mp3|mp4}`**: Stores an example of the data that can be used along with the plugin.
 - **`manifest.json`**: This file lists the plugins, their metadata (title, description, etc.), and their paths for easy integration with Label Studio.